ylqi007/ylqi007.github.io.old/_posts/DeepLearning/TensorFlow/2018-03-21-TensorFlow-Slim – Reading.md

 * For **regression problems**, this is often the sum-of-squares differences between the predicted and true values.

 TF-Slim provides an easy-to-use mechanism for defining and keeping track of loss functions via the [`losses`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/losses/python/losses/loss_ops.py) module.
-* A simple case to train the VGG network
+* A simple case to train the VGG network:

 ```python
 import tensorflow as tf